jose-llancamil/First-Attempt-Gamified-videoconferencing-application/README.md

 # Gamified-videoconferencing-application
-Making a Gamified videoconferencing application for a college project.
+Making a gamified videoconferencing application for a college project.